MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-find-entries.md

 ms.date: 05/23/2022
 ms.author: jswymer
 ---
-# Finding Related Entries for Documents
+# <a name="finding-related-entries-for-documents" />Finding Related Entries for Documents

 Learn how to find documents and entries that are related to each other based on a piece of common information, like: